signetlabdei/lorawan/README.md

 - [ns-3 manual](https://www.nsnam.org/docs/manual/html "ns-3 Manual")
 - The LoRaWAN specification can be requested at the [LoRa Alliance website](http://www.lora-alliance.org)

+## Getting help ##

+To discuss and get help on how to use this module, you can write to us on [our gitter chat](https://gitter.im/ns-3-lorawan "lorawan Gitter chat").

 ## Authors ##